HMS Hasty (H24): Service

-Hasty was laid down by William Denny and Brothers, of Dumbarton in Scotland on 15 April 1935, launched on 5 May 1936 and completed on 11 November 1936.
+The fifth ship of her name to serve with the RN, Hasty was laid down by William Denny and Brothers at their shipyard in Dumbarton, Scotland, on 15 April 1935.
+She was launched on 5 May 1936 and completed on 11 November.
 Excluding government-furnished equipment like the armament, the ship cost £248,611.
 She was assigned to the 2nd Destroyer Flotilla of the Mediterranean Fleet upon commissioning.
 Hasty was refitted in Devonport Dockyard in June–July 1939 and she returned to the Mediterranean afterwards.